noumik/astro-bento-portfolio/src/content/blog/austinfcsociogram.md

 <br><br>
 **How it works:**
 <ol>
   <li style="color: white;">1.
-The Excel-based tool fetches raw data from an online survey that asks coaches and players several questions.</li>
+The Excel-based tool fetches raw data from an online survey that asks coaches and players several questions (names changed for privacy reasons).</li>
   <img src="/sociogram1.png"><br>
   <li style="color: white;">2.
 The data is cleansed and converted into numerical form.
 The user selects a question to visualize.</li>
   <img src="/sociogram2.png"><br>